 Eight questions of equal marks are to set, two in each of the four sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be divided into parts (not exceeding four).
-Candidates are required to attempt five questions, selecting at least one question from each section.
-The fifth question may be attempted from any section

 Introduction: What is AI?
-Foundations and History of AI Intelligent Agents: Agents and environment, Concept of Rationality, The nature of environment, The structure of agents.
-Problem-solving: Problem-solving agents, Example problems, Searching for Solutions
+Foundations and History of AI Intelligent Agents: Agents and environment, Concept of Rationality, The nature of environment, The structure of agents.Problem-solving: Problem-solving agents, Example problems, Searching for Solutions

 Uninformed Search Strategies: Breadth First search, Depth First Search, Iterative deepening depth first search.
-Informed Search Strategies: Heuristic functions, Greedy best first search, Asearch.
+Informed Search Strategies: Heuristic functions, Greedy best first search, A\search.
 Heuristic Functions Logical Agents: Knowledge-based agents, The Wumpus world, Logic, Propositional logic, Reasoning patterns in Propositional Logic

-First Order Logic: Representation Revisited, Syntax and Semantics of First Order logic, Using First Order logic.
-Inference in First Order Logic: Propositional Versus First Order Inference, Unification, Forward Chaining, Backward Chaining, Resolution
+First Order Logic: Representation Revisited, Syntax and Semantics of First Order logic, Using First Orderlogic.
+Inference in First Order Logic:Propositional Versus First Order Inference, Unification, Forward Chaining, Backward Chaining, Resolution